Deeplabcut - Very interesting

 Deeplabcut is one heck of a program.
 The GUI is pretty easy to use once you have the hang of it, and it seems very powerful.
 The how-to guides aren't great unfortunately, but the introductory video on using the GUI is a good step by step intro.

-For me I download and install it all and then open CMD with admin rights and type:
+For me I download and install it all, then open Anaconda 3 CMD with admin rights and type:

 python -m deeplabcut